We Recommend Travelex

 There are several different options that open Medjet membership to almost anyone and for any travel plans.

-Short-term membership is only available with the Assist plan.
+Short-term membership is available with both plans.
 Options include 8, 15, 21, and 30-day plans.
 These plans are available to members up to 75 years old.

 Both plans can be purchased as an annual membership.
 There is both individual and family membership choices, with the family plan including two adults and up to five children.
 Like the short-term membership, annual membership is offered up to age 75.